Online mental health support

 Which format is best for me?

 Not all services will be able to offer different options, so choice may be limited.
-Knowing the strengths and limitations of each can help you make the right choice and get the best out of it.
+Knowing the strengths and limitations of each can help make the right choice and get the best from it.

 Telephone support: Talking to a clinician or counsellor over the phone